-Cloud Adoption 101: What to Know Before You Migrate
+Cloud Migration 101: What to Know Before You Migrate

 Have you been thinking it's time to change your computing environment?
 Maybe it's time become proactive and push aside any hesitation you’ve had about making a transformation and see how cloud computing solutions could solve your IT challenges.